sjoku/MSCMGARCH/README.md

 # MSCMGARCH

+## Disclaimer

+This repository is a fork of the original repo ``MJFullness/MSCMGARCH``.
+The intention of this repo is to expand on the documentation and working reproducible examples, aligned to the original paper.

 ## Introduction

 The MSCMGARCH package provides a Markov-switching multivariate GARCH model with copula-distributed innovations.
 It allows for the dynamic assessment of financial market interdependencies, capturing potential regime shifts in asymmetric tail dependence structures among volatility innovations in speculative return series.